-- There is no musical accompaniment — the “sacred harp,” or the voice, is the only instrumentation used.
+- There is no musical accompaniment — the “sacred harp,” or the voice, is the only instrument used.

-- The song leader (or a designated member of the group) “keys” each song by singing out the first note for every voice part.
-Then the group goes through the song once on syllables (Fa, Sol, La, Mi) before singing it on words.
+- A designated member of the group “keys” each song by singing out the first note for every voice part.
+Then the group goes through the song once on syllables before singing it on words.

 It’s more complicated than that, but that’s the bare bones of the art.